How to reverse a number in Python

 Checking if a number is a palindrome using str() comparison

-You can quickly determine if a number is a palindrome by converting it to a string and checking if it's identical to its reversed version.
+You can check if a number is a palindrome (one that reads the same forwards and backward) by comparing its str() representation to its reversed version.

 def is_palindrome(num):